The Admission Process

 Once The Term Begins…

 Students may withdraw from courses without financial penalty any time BEFORE THE FIRST DAY OF A TERM.
-Students must complete an Add/Drop Form in person at the One Stop Student Service Center or on-line if eligible - check the FAQ in WebAdvisor, question #25.
+Students can drop online using Student Self Service or must complete an Add/Drop Form in person at the One Stop Student Service Center or at our Regional Locations.
 A full refund of tuition and fees will ONLY be granted prior to the first day of the term; a check will be mailed within four to six weeks.
 As of the first day of the term, refund amounts are reduced and are for tuition only.
 All fees are non-refundable once the term begins.
 Brookdale’s refund policy states that a student may receive 100% refund of tuition and fees up until the DAY BEFORE the first day of the term; 80% refund of tuition only, no fees during the first week of the term; 60% refund of tuition only, no fees during the second week of the term.
-No refunds will be issued after the second week in any given term.
-Select CALENDAR & TERM DATES under the Admissions & Aid tab on the Brookdale homepage for term refund periods.
+It is important to note that students must review the Important Term Dates calendar as refund dates for our shorter terms are adjusted to account for this more compressed timeframe.
+No refunds will be issued after this timeframe in any given term.
+Select Academic Calendar and Important Term Dates links under the Students tab on the Brookdale homepage for term refund periods.
 Students are responsible for knowing these dates.
 Courses that the College cancels are not the student’s responsibility and students will be notified of the course cancellation(s).
 Students should make sure their telephone numbers are correct in the event College personnel need to contact them.
-Students may choose other courses and pay additional tuition and fees if the credit total is larger, or receive a refund by mail if they opt for courses with fewer credits.
+Students may choose other courses and pay additional tuition and fees if the credit total is larger, or the specific course had additional fees, or receive a refund by mail if they opt for courses with fewer credits.
 If a student does not wish to select another course, a full refund will automatically be sent.
 See College Regulation 4.1003R Refunds for Tuition and/or Fees for complete details.

 Special Refund Conditions